Softnet-Free/.github/profile/README.md

 * [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This guide explains how to use **Softnet ASN.1 Codec (Java)** in the application development;

-* [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" / This guide explains how to manage devices and clients utilizing the Softnet platform.
+* [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" / This guide explains how to perform administration tasks on devices and clients that utilize the Softnet platform.

 ## A brief description of the platform